MicrosoftDocs/memdocs/memdocs/configmgr/develop/reference/core/clients/config/sms_clientsettings-server-wmi-class.md

  Qualifiers: [read]

  The name of the security scopes with which the setting is associated.
-The default value is "Default".
+The default value is "Default."

  `SettingsID`
  Data type: `UInt32`